ekspla/xoss_sync/README.md

 micro SD card, and aioble.
 After a bit of modification (changes in the path to /sd), this code was also tested with a unix-port of MPY-1.23.0(+
 [PR#14006](https://github.com/micropython/micropython/pull/14006))/aioble on the same PC-Linux-x64 and TPLink UB400.

+## Disclaimer
+These codes are **not based on reverse engineering of firmwares on the devices and/or their proprietary companion apps (aka XOSS App)**, but on the detailed explanations already shown in official developer's web site \(see [Appendix](https://github.com/ekspla/xoss_sync#appendix)\) as well as on the well-known details of YMODEM protocol.

 ## Features
 These scripts allow you to: